yagizdo/crypto_tracker_app/README.md

 # Crypto Tracker

-Crypto Tracker App I made with Flutter.
+Crypto Tracker App I made to learn how to use Firebase auth and Firebase Firestore.

 ## Run Locally